giovannabbottino/notebook/_docs/data_structure/list/linked_list.md

 }
 ```

-The same logic applies to *indexOf*.
-Use the auxiliar to search the right Node through the List.
+The same logic aplies to indexOf but we use an auxiliar node to help us search for our wanted node through the list

 ```c
 int indexOf(List *list, Node *node){